Nguyễn Cao Kỳ Duyên (entertainer)

-Early life
+Early life and education

 Kỳ Duyên was born on June 30, 1965, in Saigon, South Vietnam as the only daughter to Nguyễn Cao Kỳ, a former South Vietnamese Prime Minister, Vice President, and Air-Force General.
-Her mother is Đặng Tuyết Mai who was from Bắc Ninh and spent most of her childhood in Hanoi.
-In 1953, she and her family moved to Da Lat, South Vienam, where Đặng Tuyết Mai studied at Yersin High School, acquiring fluency in English and French.
-Before getting married, she was one of four air hostesses for Air Vietnam. Đặng Tuyết Mai met Nguyễn Cao Kỳ on a trip from Manila to Vietnam.
+Her father was from Sơn Tây and grew up in Hanoi.
+Her mother is Đặng Tuyết Mai who was from Bắc Ninh and also spent most of her childhood in Hanoi.
+Because of her parents' roots in Northern Vietnam, Kỳ Duyên speaks Vietnamese with a distinct Northern accent, despite growing up in the south.
 At around the age of ten during the Fall of Saigon on April 30, 1975, Nguyễn Cao Kỳ Duyên moved to the United States.

 When first moving to America, Nguyễn Cao Kỳ Duyên lived in Fairfax, Virginia, then later moved to Huntington Beach, California in which she studied at Marina High School.
 She enrolled for a law major at Western State College of Law at Argosy University and graduated with honors.

 She learned piano since age 5.
 During the time when she was 13 to 19 years old, she learned music theory and vocal training.
 Her debut appearance was to host at Miss Ao Dai Competition in Long Beach, California.
 In 1984, she recorded her first music CD at Tung Giang Studio.
 In 1985, she debuted as a singer in Seattle, Washington, but her first recording was in 1993 for Hollywood Night Center.
 She often performs at Las Vegas, California and Paris.

 Kỳ Duyên is currently a master of ceremonies for Thúy Nga Productions's Paris by Night series alongside Nguyễn Ngọc Ngạn.
 Kỳ Duyên has shared that when she first began her career as an MC, she did not read and write in Vietnamese, so her mother helped her memorize her lines.